eagle840/katacoda-labs/sql/step2OLD.md

 # Save And Restore - Manual

-In this step we'll manually backup  the databases, remove them and then restore, and then setup to do automatically.
+In this step we'll manually backup  the databases, remove them and then restore

 Lets create a backup folder on the local host